AstunTechnology/ssdidocs/docs/UserDoc_Chap3_Viewing.rst

 	**2|** Choose from either 'full' or 'XML' view.
 Full view will display a detailed view of the record while XML view will display the raw XML for the record.

-For detailed descriptions of each of the elements included in the metadata record, consult the `Metadata Elements <#metadata-elements>`__ section.
+For detailed descriptions of each of the elements included in the metadata record, consult the `Metadata Elements <UserDoc_Chap7_Elements.rst#metadata-elements>`__ section.

 Exporting metadata records
 --------------------------

-Metadata records can be exported from the SSDI via the download icon menu at the top right of the record.
+Metadata records can be exported from spatialdata.gov.scot via the download icon menu at the top right of the record.
 To export a record:

 	**1|** Click on |button_view_download| at the top right of the record.